Planning a Successful Promotional Campaign

-It is the time that you will need to sit down with your team and focus on the content, appeal, structure, format, and source of the message.
-Keep in mind in promotional campaigns appeal and execution always work together.
+You will need to sit down with your team and focus on the content, appeal, structure, format, and source of the message.
+Keep in mind that appeal and execution always work together in promotional campaigns.

 Develop the Promotion Budget

-It is the exciting part.
 You must now determine the total promotion budget.
-It involves determining cost breakdowns per territory and promotional mix elements.
+This involves determining cost breakdowns per territory and promotional mix elements.
 Take some time to break down allocations and determine the affordability, percent of sales, and competitive parity.
 By breaking down these costs, you will get a better idea of gauging the success potential of your campaign.

 Determine Campaign Effectiveness